parmsam/quarto-speech/README.md

 revealjs-plugins:
     - speech
 ```
+Just ensure taht each keyword is unique and one word with no spaces.

 You can write define custom phrases to say to move to the next slide by applying a data-speech-next attribute to a `<section>` slide.
 Saying that attributes value will move to the next slide:

 ```html